ASE-Workshop-2023/tutorial/_episodes/03-reading-writing-atoms.md

 > ase info --formats
 > ~~~
 > {: .bash}
-> {: .callout}
+{: .callout}

 ### There are lots of read and write related functions in modules under `ase.io`

 - `ase.io.read()` and `ase.io.write()` will automatically dispatch to a variety of functions in modules under `ase.io`.
-- For example, if we look at `ase.io.write` we can get the signature.
+- For example, if we inspect the docstring for `ase.io.write` we can get the signature.
-- `**kwargs` means "all remaining keyword arguments"; this allows extra options like `scaled=True` to be passed to writers that understand them.

 ~~~
 ase.io.write?